hypnoticos/hypnoticos/README.md

 The web site has details about the project's plans and what's currently being worked on.
 See: [http://www.hypnoticos.org/](http://www.hypnoticos.org/)

+The web site is also updated periodically with a generated ISO based upon a recent commit.

 ## Wiki

 [The wiki is a a work in progress, but in the mean time it can be found here](https://github.com/hypnoticos/hypnoticos/wiki).